Visiting postgraduate researchers

 For further details about coming as an Erasmus+ Traineeship, visit our incoming Erasmus traineeships page.

-Non-EU postgraduate researchers visiting the University for more than six months will require a Tier 4 visa.
-The International Student Support team (firstname.lastname@example.org) at the University of Surrey are able to support on any aspect of the Tier 4 visa application process.
+Postgraduate researchers from outside of the UK or Republic of Ireland visiting the University for more than six months will require a Student Visa.
+The International Student Support team at the University of Surrey are able to support on any aspect of the Student Visa application process.

-Non-EU research students visiting the University for less than six months require a short-term study visa.
-Any student entering on a Student Visitor visa is not able to extend their period of leave beyond six months.
+Research students visiting the University for less than six months may alternatively use a Visitor Visa.
+Any student entering on a Visitor visa is not able to extend their period of leave beyond six months.

 Further information regarding applying for a visa and the Immigration Health Surge charge is available on our current students website.